Where do Winter Solstice & Tree Traditions Come from?

 Ever wonder WHY do we decorate trees and sing “deck the halls”?!
 There are some traditions that the people simply would not let go of as the pagan holy days were replaced by Christian holy days.
 Bringing in every green boughs and decorating trees is one of them.

-As modern day witches (or even just modern day people living an intensional life) we are called upon to find meaning in old traditions and when we can’t find it, we create it.
+As modern day witches celebrating the Winter Solstice (or even just modern day people living an intensional life) we are called upon to find meaning in old traditions and when we can’t find it, we create it.
 Before I knew of the evergreen traditions as a symbol of continuing life in a time of deep cold and dark, I knew what Evergreen meant to my family:

-But what does that look like in practicality and practice?
+But what does a hand made winter solstice tradition that honors the trees and the darkness look like in practicality and practice?

-Special care is taken when choosing who we will bring home with us and an offering is made in gratitude.
+Make an offering of gratitude to the forest: Special care is taken when choosing who we will bring home with us and an offering is made in gratitude.
 We make an offering to the forest when we harvest our tree (the two years in Seattle we purchased trees from a vendor, we stashed our offering among the branches where her sisters were waiting for a family to bring them home, knowing a city squirrel would be happy for our gift).
-Our offering is usually a cookie or two, gingersnaps have been the tradition because they look like tree bark but this year Yari was inspired to bake chocolate chip cookies - so chocolate chip it was!
+Our offering is usually a cookie or two, gingersnaps have been the tradition because they look like tree bark but this year YoungSon3 was inspired to bake chocolate chip cookies - so chocolate chip it was!
 Jump to the bottom of the page for the ginger snap recipe we have been using for years.

-She is decorated with lights and hand made ornaments.
+Allow for the simplicity of a hand made home: Our Solstice tree is decorated with lights and hand made ornaments.
 We have almost exclusively used hand made ornaments.
 Over 20 years of making them and being gifted them means we now have quite a collection.
-However, in the early years our tree was quite bare and we made popcorn strings and ginger bread people to add to the few hand made ornaments we did have.
+In the early years our tree was quite bare and we made popcorn strings and ginger bread people to add to the few hand made ornaments we did have.
 Those were given to our neighbors, the squirrels and birds come January.

 If you are looking for MidWinter inspo or would like to see where I got mine as I created our family’s traditions, check out my MidWinter Pinterest Board.